rmculpepper/racket-jazyk/README.md

 ## To Run

-To start the jazyk GUI, run `cz-example.rkt` as a Racket script:
+To start the jazyk GUI, run `cz-example.rkt` as a Racket script with the argument `gui`:

 ```
-$ racket cz-example.rkt
+$ racket cz-example.rkt gui
 ```

 You can see customization options by passing the `-h` flag:

 ```
-$ racket cz-example.rkt -h
+$ racket cz-example.rkt gui -h
 ```